enovision/slim-dependencies/README.md

+## This package is about table dependencies in a MySQL Database, it has nothing to do with dependency injection !!!

-The `enovision-slim-dependencies` package (not public) is used to check if a record has dependencies in other tables.
+The `slim-dependencies` package (not in packagist) can be used to check if a record has dependencies in other tables.
 You check the dependencies in case you want to delete a record.
-After the check you can decided if you want to persuit the record deletion.
+After the check you can decide if you want to persuit the record deletion.

 ### How it works
-All the dependencies are registered in an XML file named 'dependencies.xml'.
+All dependencies are registered in an XML file named 'dependencies.xml'.
 A sample XML can be found in the package 'config' folder.

 The structure is as following:
 ```